blackHatMonkey/RoboPhisher/docs/index.rst

 ..
-Wifiphisher documentation master file, created by sphinx-quickstart on Wed Mar 15 18:38:21 2017.
+RoboPhisher documentation master file, created by sphinx-quickstart on Wed Mar 15 18:38:21 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Wifiphisher's documentation!
+Welcome to RoboPhisher's documentation!
 =======================================

 Table Of Contents